 If we make changes to the terms and conditions of your policy, we'll notify you in writing.
+This includes changes to the premium you must pay.

 If you're unhappy with any changes we make, you can contact us to discuss your options or you can cancel this policy.